R599-afk/Naviware/README.md

 ### Network or DNS Problems

-Keep Windows DNS and IPv6 at their normal/default settings unless a qualified network administrator has identified a specific problem.
+Keep Windows DNS and IPv6 at their normal or default settings unless a qualified network administrator has identified a specific problem.

-Do not disable IPv6 or uninstall networking/security software simply to make Naviware operate.
+Do not disable IPv6 or uninstall networking or security software simply to make Naviware operate.

 ### Other Third-Party Tools

-Other injectors, unlockers, proxies, overlays, modified configuration files, or third-party utilities are outside Naviware support and may introduce additional compatibility or account risk.
+Other unlockers, injectors, overlays, modified configuration files, or third-party utilities are outside Naviware support and may introduce additional compatibility or account risk.

-When troubleshooting, test only with the supported official game client and Naviware configuration.
+When troubleshooting, test only with the supported official game client and the standard Naviware configuration.

 ---